wittypluck/gandi-live-dns/README.md

 This is a simple dynamic DNS updater for the [Gandi](https://www.gandi.net) registrar.
 It uses their [LiveDNS REST API](http://doc.livedns.gandi.net/) to update the zone file for a subdomain of a domain to point at the external IPv4 address of the computer it has been run from.

-It has been developed on Debian 8 Jessie and tested on Debian 9 Stretch GNU/Linux using Python 2.7.
+Initially developed by cavebat on Debian 8 Jessie and tested on Debian 9 Stretch GNU/Linux using Python 2.7.
+Migrated to Python 3 and tested on Ubuntu 20.04.

 With the new v5 Website, Gandi has also launched a new REST API which makes it easier to communicate via bash/curl or python/requests.